Colombia's highest court legalizes abortion up to 24 weeks

-Before the ruling, Colombia allowed abortions only when a woman’s life was in danger, a fetus had malformations or a pregnancy resulted from rape.
+Rosero said the changes made to Colombian law will now make it easier for people of lower income levels to access safe abortions.

-Now women in Colombia will be able to get abortions until the 24th week of their pregnancy without having to provide any justification.
-After the 24th week of pregnancy, abortion will still be restricted to women whose health is in danger.
+“Our challenge now is to ensure that this ruling is implemented” she said.

-Elsewhere in Latin America, Argentina, Uruguay and Cuba also allow abortions without restrictions until certain stages of pregnancy.
+Elsewhere in Latin America, Argentina, Uruguay and Cuba also allow abortions without restrictions until certain stages of pregnancy, while in Mexico a supreme court ruling recently said that women cannot cannot be tried in court for terminating their pregnancies.

 Latin America is also a region where some countries prohibit the termination of pregnancy without exception, like in El Salvador, Nicaragua, Honduras and the Dominican Republic.